 Fair Processing Notice

 NHS West Norfolk Clinical Commissioning Group (WNCCG) is a local membership organisation led by family doctors that is responsible for planning and paying for healthcare services.
 We do not provide healthcare like a GP Practice or hospital.
-Our role is to make sure the appropriate NHS care is in place for the people of South Norfolk, within the budget we have.
+Our role is to make sure the appropriate NHS care is in place for the people of West Norfolk, within the budget we have.

 In carrying out some of these roles we may collect information about you which helps us respond to your queries or secure specialist services.
 We may keep your information in written form and/or on a computer.